 - We look at different aspects of the highway or the road where the accident occurred.

-On the whole, we try to go back in time and to recreate or reconstruct the accident, so we understand what occurred.
+On the whole, we try to go back in time and recreate or reconstruct the accident to understand what occurred.

-Accident reconstruction engineers will detail in their reports the nature of the crash site, car actions, and possibly driver actions.
+Accident reconstruction engineers will detail the nature of the crash site, car actions, and possibly driver conduct in their reports.
 These experts specialize in: